 H. Charles Grawemeyer (1912-1993), industrialist, entrepreneur, astute investor and philanthropist, created the lucrative Grawemeyer Awards at the University of Louisville in 1984.
 An initial endowment of $9 million from the Grawemeyer Foundation funded the awards, which have drawn nominations from around the world.
-Although the University of Louisville graduate was a chemical engineer by schooling, Grawemeyer cherished the liberal arts and chose to honor powerful ideas in five fields: Music, Education, Religion, World Order and Psychology.
+Although the University of Louisville graduate was a chemical engineer by schooling, Grawemeyer cherished the liberal arts and chose to honor powerful ideas in five fields: Music Composition, Education, Religion, World Order and Psychology.
 Grawemeyer distinguished the awards by honoring ideas rather than life-long or publicized personal achievement.
-He also insisted that the selection process for each of the five awards--though dominated by professionals-include one step involving a lay committee knowledgeable in each field.
+He also insisted that the selection process for each of the five awards include one final step involving a lay committee without formal training or knowledge in each field.
 As Grawemeyer saw it, great ideas should be understandable to someone with general knowledge and not be the private treasure of academics.

 “The Endophenotype Concept in Schizophrenia”